ngkhtien/Find-And-Replace/README.md

 # Find-And-Replace
-Find and replace for multiple sheet names in Revit.
+Find and replace for multiple sheets name and views name in Revit.
 Python script